Anger Management

 • Complete a project (PBL - problem based learning) on supporting people with anger management issues.

-• Would you like to set up your own anger management consultancy?
+• If you want to set up your own anger management consultancy.

-• Would you like to improve your knowledge of anger?
+• You want to improve your knowledge of anger.

-• Would you like to learn more about supporting people with anger management issues?
+• You would like to learn more about supporting people with anger management issues.

 Who is this course suitable for?